sfigg/commercialization-public/customize/desktop/unattend/microsoft-windows-securestartup-filterdriver.md

 ms.prod: windows-hardware
 ms.technology: windows-oem
 ---
 # Microsoft-Windows-SecureStartup-FilterDriver

-The microsoft-windows-securestartup-filterdriver- component contains settings to optimize BitLocker settings for PCs with hardware architectures such as System on a Chip (SoC).
+The Microsoft-Windows-SecureStartup-FilterDriver component contains settings to optimize BitLocker settings for PCs with hardware architectures such as System on a Chip (SoC).

 These settings are intended for OEM manufacturing only.
 For specific guidance on using these settings, contact Microsoft.

-**Warning**
+> [!Warning]
-Do not use these settings for standard 32-bit or 64-bit hardware architectures.
+> Do not use these settings for standard 32-bit or 64-bit hardware architectures.

 These settings only apply to Windows 8.

 ## In This Section

 <table>
 <colgroup>